 The James Webb Space Telescope, the much anticipated, revolutionary newcomer to the pantheon of space telescopes, is finally set to make a big splash—a welcome change from the waves its oft-delayed launch and ballooning cost have made.
-In June, NASA confirmed that Webb’s launch might be pushed back again from October to November.
+After several holdups this year, NASA is set to launch the craft on Christmas.
 The telescope’s takeoff has now been delayed a decade, and its cost has risen roughly $9 billion over budget.
 Lawmakers and scientists both have expressed concern that the project is siphoning funds from other research areas, but many other scientists say that Webb is worth the money and the wait.

 Webb’s conception is inspired by the Hubble Space Telescope—the 31-year-old observatory famous for capturing stunning photos of our universe's galaxies.
 But Webb picks up where its predecessor falls short, says Eric Smith, Webb’s program scientist and chief scientist of NASA’s Astrophysics Division.
 There’s really no telescope like Webb so far, he says.
 The new observatory, which is slated to launch from northern French Guiana near the equator, is a joint collaboration between the space agencies of the United States, Europe and Canada.
 "When you see Webb go into space, ... it's the whole force of human creativity and all kinds of disciplines that push it there."